Our Experience with Cystic Fibrosis & Male Infertility

 The Cystic Fibrosis Diagnosis

 What we now know is that there are varying degrees of cystic fibrosis.
-My husband has what is considered to be a mild form but there’s a whole spectrum of symptoms depending on the mutation of the gene.
-Cystic fibrosis is a genetic disorder and it is estimated that one in every 25 people carry a gene mutation for CF.
+My husband has what is considered a mild form, but there’s a whole spectrum of symptoms depending on the mutation of the gene.
+Cystic fibrosis is a genetic disorder, and it is estimated that one in every 25 people carries a gene mutation for CF.

 Cystic Fibrosis and Male Infertility

-The staggering statistic is that 97-98 percent of men with cystic fibrosis, will be infertile.
-This basically guarantees that as a man if you have CF, then you will most likely need assisted reproductive technology to conceive a biological child.
-And yet, the awareness around this is so poor – we just had no idea it was possible and if it hadn’t have been for us trying to get pregnant, we may never have known.
+The staggering statistic is that 97-98 percent of men with cystic fibrosis will be infertile.
+This basically guarantees that as a man, if you have CF, then you will most likely need assisted reproductive technology to conceive a biological child.
+And yet, the awareness around this is so poor – we just had no idea it was possible, and if it hadn’t have been for us trying to get pregnant, we might never have known.

-In the majority of cases, infertility is caused by a congenital bilateral absence of the vas deferens (CBAVD).
+In most cases, infertility is caused by a congenital bilateral absence of the vas deferens (CBAVD).
 The vas deferens are the tubes that link the testicles to the urethra.
-If the vas deferens are missing, the sperm is effectively trapped inside the testicles with no way to get into the penis and the result is that the person cannot naturally father children.
+If the vas deferens are missing, the sperm is effectively trapped inside the testicles with no way to get into the penis, and the result is that the person cannot naturally father children.

 Bypassing CAVD With Surgical Sperm Retrieval

-What the doctors told us, is that normally the sperm are present, they just can’t get out, so they can use a technique called a surgical sperm retrieval to physically go in and remove them.
+The doctors told us that normally the sperm are present, they just can’t get out, so they can use a technique called a surgical sperm retrieval to go in and remove them physically.
 My husband and I were really pleased that there were indeed sperm to retrieve and that they managed to get aspirate 3 test tubes.
 This is the difference between infertility (in our case) and someone who is sterile – which would mean that the sperm were not present at all.